Clothize-App-Bangkit-Capstone-Project/Clothize-ML/README.md

 This is repo for body measurement feature in CLothize app.

+This feature is using CNN model to predict keypoints from human image.
+The output from model is an array with 3k lenght, where k is number of keypoints.
+THe first two is location on x and y and the third is visibility.
+The output then subracted with corresponding keypoints to get body measurement that used to make clothes.

 ## About Clothize
 Clothize is our product for Product-based capstone project in Bangkit Academy 2023 Batch 2

+## Dataset
-We use keypoints only part from COCO Dataset from <a href="https://www.kaggle.com/datasets/asad11914/coco-2017-keypoints/data">this kaggle dataset</a>.
+We use keypoints only part from COCO Dataset, where we copy from from COCO dataset to our kaggle dataset.
+The keypoint-only dataset is in <a href="https://www.kaggle.com/datasets/asad11914/coco-2017-keypoints/data" taget='blank'>this kaggle dataset</a>.
-If you want to see the original dataset, you can visit <a href='https://cocodataset.org' >this link</a>
+If you want to see the original COCO dataset, you can visit <a href='https://cocodataset.org' taget='blank' >this link</a>